pytorch/pytorch/docs/nn.md

 kernel_size |  | the size of the convolving kernel.
 Can be a single number k (for a square kernel of k x k) or a tuple (kh x kw) stride | 1 | the stride of the convolving kernel.
 Can be a single number or a tuple (sh x sw). padding | 0 | implicit zero padding on the input.
-Can be a single number or a tuple. output_padding | 0 | A padding of 0 or 1 pixels that should be added to the output.
+Can be a single number or a tuple. output_padding | 0 | A zero-padding of 0 <= padding < stride that should be added to the output.
 Can be a single number or a tuple. bias | True | If set to False, the layer will not learn an additive bias.

 ### Expected Shape